 Launch - We are now in private beta and hosted on Engine Yard.
 We are sending invites to small groups at a time to beta test Freshdesk and plan to open up the public beta in the coming weeks.

 How you can help us?

-If you have actually read this far, thanks for reading our story and if you are looking for an awesome SAAS customer support helpdesk be sure to signup for the beta.
+If you have actually read this far, thanks for reading our story and if you are looking for an awesome SAAS customer support helpdesk be sure to signup for a free trial.

 We are participating in the Lean Startup Challenge to show the world that it is possible today to build a world class product startup from India.
 Vote for Freshdesk on this on this page or by tweeting this link with #leanvote42 if you think Freshdesk is a great example of a lean startup.